Seeing London in a day is practically impossible. London is an immense city. I have lived there for 8 years and I don’t think I have seen it all.

 If you happen to be in London around Christmas time, you really can’t miss it as it is simply gorgeous with all the Christmas lights on!

-I appreciate that even with this itinerary to see the best of London in a day you may still feel overwhelmed.
-If you are not comfortable exploring on your own, and would rather have guidance and the chance of a completely hassle free day, you may want to join a guided tour.
+If you are not comfortable exploring on your own, and would rather have guidance and the chance of a completely hassle free day, you should want to join a guided tour.

 This London In a Day: Tower of London tour, Westminster Abbey & Changing of the Guard goes to most of the places to visit in London mentioned in this post and it is very highly rated.
 You’ll only have to worry about bringing your camera and wearing comfortable shoes.